LexaNagiBator228/medical_mask_detection/README.md

-# medical mask detection and classification
+# Medical mask detection and classification
 Medical Mask Detection and Classification with MTCNN tensorflow

 This code detects humans' faces and classifies it to one of 3 classes: